 - Cared for properly, dental implants can last a lifetime

-What Is the Process for Implant Crowns and Bridges?
+What Is the Process for Dental Implants?

 Dental implants are placed in two major phases: initial implantation and final restoration.
 First, the titanium implant posts are surgically placed beneath the gum line.
 The gums are then closed and, over the course of 4 to 6 months, bone tissue is generated and the implants gradually fuse together with the jaw.
 Once this process, known as osseointegration, is complete, the implant posts are exposed once again, a connecting abutment is attached, and the crown or bridge can be affixed on top.
 In total, the entire treatment may last a year or more.